bootdotdev/blog/content/computer-science/comprehensive-guide-to-learn-computer-science-online.md

 ### 3 - Algorithms and Data Structures

 The study of algorithms and data structures is the bread and butter of computer science.
-It's fundamental that we learn about making computer programs fast so that they can delight our users and find meaningful answers quickly.
+We must learn about making computer programs fast so that they can delight our users and find meaningful answers quickly.

-I'm in complete agreement with the traditional education system that that familiarity with common algorithms and data structures is vital to the success of any developer.
+I'm in complete agreement with the traditional education system that familiarity with common algorithms and data structures is vital to the success of any developer.
 Understanding these basic problem-solving skills will also benefit you in any aspect of your career and life.

 ![](/img/800/travelling_salesman_problem.png)
 #### Resources